Review articles on this site earn small revenue from purchasing products through affiliate links.

 • rain gear

-Hiking information for Canyonlands National Park (The Needles)
+Canyonlands National Park (The Needles) Hiking Information

 Chesler Park ViewPoint 6 miles (10km) 3-4 hours

-Optional: (Chesler Park Loop Trail 11.6 miles (18.56km) Elevation Gain: 1,935 feet (elevation difference: approximately 590m) 5-7 hours) *A minimum of 4 liters of drinking water is required.
+Optional: Chesler Park Loop Trail 11.6 miles (18.56km) Elevation Gain: 1,935 feet (approximately 590m elevation difference) 5-7 hours. *At least 4 liters of drinking water is required

-Trailhead: Elephant Hil
+Trailhead: Elephant Hill

 To the trailhead